• Skip to primary navigation

 A book with mistakes in is no fun to read.
 Editing after the book has been produced will be time-consuming and costly.
 If you really can’t afford a proofreader, get someone else to check it through for you.
 Don’t whatever you do, try to check it yourself.

-If you follow these principles the process of formatting your ebook will be much easier.
+If you follow these general principles the process of formatting your book or ebook will be so much easier.